uken/fluent-plugin-elasticsearch/README.md

 <match **>
   @type elasticsearch
   id_key _hash # specify same key name which is specified in hash_id_key
+  remove_keys _hash # Elasticsearch doesn't like keys that start with _
   # other settings are ommitted.
 </match>
 ```